snoels/snoels.github.io/about.md

 I am currently doing an industrial Ph.D. in computer science while working as a data scientist at Silverfin.
 I am associated with the Artificial Intelligence and Data Analysis research group ([AIDA](https://aida.ugent.be/)) of [Ghent University](https://www.ugent.be/en).
 Currently, I am focused on the use of machine learning for company benchmarking, which allows [Silverfin](https://www.silverfin.com/) to quantify the similarity between companies.

 Besides my focus on company benchmarking, I am also interested in graph machine learning and private machine learning.
-I hope to publish something about private company benchmarking shortly. :blush:

 Take a look at my most recent posts: \
 **[An Introduction into Local Differential Privacy](https://medium.com/@sandernoels/an-introduction-into-local-differential-privacy-ecb413f9c9fa)**